Ximing Lu

 Ximing

-I am a Ph.D. candidate at the University of Washington and a research staff at NVIDIA, advised by Professor Yejin Choi.
-Previously, I received my B.S. degree in Computer Science at University of Washington.
+I am a Ph.D. candidate at the University of Washington, advised by Professor Yejin Choi.
+Previously, I was a Research Scientist at NVIDIA Research, and I received my B.S. degree in Computer Science at the University of Washington.

-My broad research goal is to understand the boundaries of machine intelligence and bridge the capability gap between models and humans by exploring alternative paths beyond scaling, such as algorithmic innovations and knowledge enhancement.
-Over the past few years, I have focused on studying the capabilities and limits of language models, as well as developing learning and inference algorithms to unlock capabilities in smaller models, for example:
+My broad research goal is to push the boundaries of machine intelligence and bridge the capability gap between models and humans by exploring alternative paths of efficient scaling, such as algorithmic innovations and knowledge enhancement.
+Over the past few years, I have focused on developing learning and inference algorithms to unlock capabilities in both frontier and compact models, as well as studying the capabilities and limits of language models, for example:

 Email: lux32 [at] cs.washington.edu